Keyword

 • Categories

 • The data is quantitative abundance of fish and megafaunal invertebrates and algal % cover derived from transect based counts at a wide range of locations across Temperate Australia.
 The methods are described in detail in Edgar and Barrett (1997).
 Primarily the data are derived from transects at 5 m depth and/or 10 m depth at each site surveyed.
-Methods were initially developed for research on temporal changes following protection in Tasmanian MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island).
-The data represented by this record was collected in MPA studies and surveys interstate, and was collected from Althorpe Islands and Yorke Peninsula.(SA).
-In many cases the dataset involved temporal replication (year scale).
+Methods were initially developed for research on temporal changes following protection in Tasmanian long-term MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island).
+These data are temporally replicated (year scale).

 • Categories